TGHI/Folderview/README.md

 **Current Version: 0.65**

+Folderview recursively scans a given folder(s) and creates a navigable folder tree in your browser

 How-to
 --------------
-Folderview recursively scans a given folder(s) and creates a navigable folder tree.

 Pick your directory in **default.asp**